-We could test this claim, in a way that much of Descartes's work appears untestable.
+We could test Hobbes's claim in a way that Descartes's claims about the soul appear untestable.

 Against Hobbes, while it is true that our memories fade, it does not seem that they do so in proportion to time, alone.